SCO–Linux disputes: UNIX copyrights ownership

-The status of copyrights from USL is murky, since UNIX code is a compilation of elements with different copyright histories.
+Arguably, the status of copyrights from some of the assets of the USL was murky, since UNIX code is a compilation of elements with different copyright histories.
 Some code was released without copyright notice before the Copyright Act of 1976 made copyright automatic.
 This code may be in the public domain and not subject to copyright claims.
-Other code is affected by the USL v.
+Other code was affected by the USL v.
 BSDi case, and is covered by the BSD License.

 Groklaw uncovered an old settlement made between Unix System Laboratories (USL) and The University of California in the case of USL v.
 BSDi.
 This settlement ended a copyright infringement suit against the university for making BSD source code freely available that USL felt infringed their copyrights.
 The university filed a counter suit, saying that USL had taken BSD source code and put it in UNIX without properly acknowledging the university's copyright.
-This settlement muddies the question of SCO's ownership of major parts of the UNIX source code.
-This uncertainty is particularly significant in regard to SCO's claims against Linux, which uses some BSD code.
+This settlement muddied the question of SCO's ownership of major parts of the UNIX source code.
+This uncertainty was helpful in SCO's attempts to cast doubt on Linux, which did use some BSD code.

-Novell challenges SCO's interpretation of the purchase agreement.
-In response to a letter SCO sent to 1500 companies on May 12, 2003, Novell exchanged a series of letters with SCO beginning in May 2003, claiming that the copyrights for the core UNIX System V were not included in the asset purchase agreement and are retained by Novell.
+Novell challenged, ultimately successfully, SCO's interpretation of the purchase agreement.
+In response to a letter SCO sent to 1500 companies on May 12, 2003, Novell exchanged a series of letters with SCO beginning in May 2003, stating that the copyrights for the core UNIX System V were not included in the asset purchase agreement and were retained by Novell.
 In October 2003, Novell registered those copyrights with the US Copyright Office.

 In response to these challenges from Novell, SCO filed a "slander of title" suit against Novell, SCO v.
 Novell.
-This claimed that Novell was interfering with their business activities by clouding the ownership of UNIX copyrights.
+SCO claimed that Novell was interfering with their business activities by clouding the ownership of UNIX copyrights (that is, SCO claimed Novell was doing what SCO was actually doing).
 SCO's claim for special damages was dismissed on June 9, 2004, for "failure to specifically plead special damages."
 However, SCO was given 30 days "to amend its complaint to more specifically plead special damages".
 In the same ruling, the judge stated that it was questionable whether or not the Asset Purchase Agreement transferred the relevant copyrights, reasoning that the ASA amendment by which SCO was claiming to have acquired those rights contained no transfer language in the form of "seller hereby conveys to buyer" and that it used ambiguous language when it came to the question of when and how and which rights were to be transferred.